outdoor trinidad logo.gif (5127 bytes)

 A French Place name meaning washer woman

-Kayaking, Birdwatching, Sea Bathing, Visit a Waterfall, Surfing, River Lime, Turtle Watching, Hiking, Camping, Bicycling
+Kayaking, Birdwatching, Sea Bathing, Visit a Waterfall, Surfing, River Lime, Turtle Watching, Hiking, Camping, Bicycling, see historical sight

 If you are staying in Blanchissuesse for an extended period and have a car, it is worth the drive to go to Brasso Seco